faceleg/node-assetify/README.md

  - **source**: the folder where your static assets are during development.
  - **bin**: the folder where the assets processed by assetify should be placed. this is the folder that should be exposed to the public.
- - **appendTo**: an object where the HTML tag generation functions are appended to. defaults to `global`. common configuration: `app.locals`.
  - **js/css**: expects an array of asset configurations.

 ### Asset Configurations